novorender/proving-grounds/frontend/README.md

 - If no result (e.g search for `"choir"`):
     - Show all objects in their neutral colours.
 - Abort currently running search if a new one is starting.

+You should then be able to search for objects and isolate them so that only objects matching the search string are displayed.
+You should also be able to show all objects again by searching for a string that returns no results.

 Links:
 - [DEMO - Searching](https://docs.novorender.com/docs/tutorials/searching)